zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Bitcask.md

     By default, Bitcask keeps all of your data around.
 If your data has limited time-value, or if for space reasons you need to purge data, you can set the `expiry_secs` option.
-This option is set to `-1` by default, which disables automatic expiration.
 If you needed to purge data automatically after 1 day, set the value to `86400`.

+    Default is: -1 which disables automatic expiration

 ```erlang
 {bitcask, [